High Court of Tanzania

 Appeal allowed and convictions quashed where defence evidence raised reasonable doubt and prosecution conceded insufficiency.

-Criminal law – Appeal against conviction – Evaluation of prosecution vs defence evidence – Reasonable doubt – Convictions quashed where State concedes insufficiency of evidence.
+• Criminal law — Appeal against conviction — Evaluation of prosecution — Reasonable doubt — Convictions quashed where State concedes insufficiency of evidence

 27 December 1989

-Failure to pay a single instalment, where parties agreed an extension and substantial payments were made, did not justify rescission.
+A single missed instalment, where parties agreed an extension and substantial payments were made, does not justify rescission.

 27 December 1989